mit-han-lab/distrifuser/README.md

     image.save("astronaut.png")
 ```

 Specifically, our `distrifuser` shares the same APIs as [diffusers](https://github.com/huggingface/diffusers) and can be used in a similar way.
-You just need to define a `DistriFusion` and use our wrapped `DistriSDXLPipeline` to load the pretrained SDXL model.
+You just need to define a `DistriConfig` and use our wrapped `DistriSDXLPipeline` to load the pretrained SDXL model.
 Then, we can generate the image like the  `StableDiffusionXLPipeline` in [diffusers](https://github.com/huggingface/diffusers).
 The running command is

 ```shell
 torchrun --nproc_per_node=$N_GPUS scripts/sdxl_example.py